Founder & CEO

 "I am delighted to be working with such an amazing group of people, being able to use my experience to support such a good cause and also develop my skills by learning more from those around me."

 Antony Adshead, Trustee

 Antony joined Mums In Need as a trustee in 2016 after volunteering with the organisation in its formative period.
 Antony is therefore one of MIN's first trustees!

 He feels passionately about Mums In Need’s mission and the need for an organisation for women in situations of emotional and psychological abuse.

 Antony is a journalist by profession, has experience dealing with people at all levels of business and asking the kind of questions that aim to ensure organisations are run well, with governance a key area of his work.

 “I am very happy to bring whatever skills I can to help Mums In Need minimise the effects of coercive control on women and its effects on future generations.”

-Lucy Moors, Social Media + Fundraising Team
+Lucy Moors, Media & Marketing Team + Fundraiser Team

 Lucy started volunteering with Mums In Need in 2019 whilst studying Medicine at the University of Sheffield.

 As part of her role, Lucy schedules social media posts and organises schemes to include businesses into fundraising.